de-okpara/SITL/Realflight-Ardupilot/striver-mini-vtol/README.md

 ![Striver mini VTOL](./CAD/strivermini.png)

-I created this Realflight model for use with Ardupilot SITL from public information provided by Makeflyeasy on the Striver mini VTOL and simulation endurance test results match closely with endurance flight test results provided by manufacturer.
+I created this CAD and Realflight model for use with Ardupilot SITL from public information provided by Makeflyeasy on the Striver mini VTOL and simulation endurance test results match closely with endurance flight test results provided by manufacturer.

 ![Striver mini VTOL CAD](./CAD/strivercad.png)